 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to find that the water doesn’t drain then you’ll be aware of how frustrating it is.
-It’s not just slowing down your morning routine, but it can also be harder to clean up after you’re finished.
-Although chemical drain cleaners can be occasionally effective, they can also damage your pipes and damage the environment.
-The positive side is the fact that you have a lot of ways that you can unblock the shower drain without resorting to harmful chemicals.
+If you’ve ever had the misfortune of taking a shower only to discover that the water isn’t draining and you’re frustrated, you’ll know how it is.
+Not only can it slow down your morning routine however, it can be difficult to clean when you’re done.
+Although chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news is that there are a lot of methods that are natural to unblock a shower drain without using harsh chemical solutions.

 Key Takeaways

-- There are a variety of natural ways to unblock the drain of a shower by using vinegar and baking soda, a wire hanger, or a dry/wet vacuum.
+- There are natural ways to get rid of the blockage in a shower like baking soda, vinegar, a wire hanger, or a dry/wet vacuum.

-- To make use of baking soda and vinegar method: Gather materials, take off the drain cover and any debris, then pour baking soda, followed by vinegar.
-Wait for 30 minutes, then flush with boiling water.
+- To make use of baking soda and vinegar method: Gather materials, take off drain cover and debris, pour in baking soda followed by vinegar.
+Allow 30 minutes and then flush with boiling water.

-- Wire hanger method Straighten the wire hanger and leave the other end in its original shape Create a hook at the end and insert it down the drain and let it catch hair and debris out.
+- Method for hanging wire: straighten out wire hanger while leaving the other end in its original shape Create a hook at the end, insert it down the drain and let it catch hair and other debris out.

-- Method for wet/dry vacuums: set vacuum to "wet" mode then cover the drains of overflow by a cloth or tape, join the hose and create an airtight seal then turn on the vacuum for three minutes.
+- For wet/dry vacuums switch the vacuum to "wet" mode, cover overflow drains by a cloth or tape, attach the hose, creating an air-tight seal then turn on the vacuum for three minutes.

 - Baking soda